mrsilver76/plex-autoshutdown/README.md

 This approach keeps your logs manageable while preserving recent history for troubleshooting.
 You can schedule these scripts using Task Scheduler on Windows or cron on Linux.

-## 🔌 Automatic power on

-Most modern computer BIOS’ allow you to configure a computer to power on at a specific time.
-You will need to Google the brand of your computer/motherboard to find out how to access the BIOS.
-If it usually through pressing one of the F keys on power up.

-> [!TIP]
-> Whilst you are configuring this, I recommend you also enable the “automatically power on after power loss” option.
-This means that if you have a power cut then the server will automatically boot again when power is restored.

 ## ⚠️ Known issues